chessvariantengine/atomic/ReadMe.md

   * In the unzipped directory go to the Atomic directory

-  * Open the uci directory
+  * Depending on the protocol you need open the uci or the xboard directory

   * Open the directory belonging to your platform ( windows / linux / darwin )